aymanalareqi/filament-pwa/README.md

 ## Quick Start

+### Method 1: Fluent API (Recommended)

-1. Register the plugin in your Panel provider:
+Register the plugin in your Panel provider with fluent configuration:

 ```php
 use Alareqi\FilamentPwa\FilamentPwaPlugin;